-If you’re looking to build bigger muscles, or even to maintain your muscle mass during a diet, there is probably a benefit to spreading out your protein feedings across several meals.
-Having said that, you don’t need to slam a protein shake every three hours in order to make gains, or to protect your hard-earned muscles.
+If you’re looking to build bigger muscles, or to maintain muscle mass during a diet, there is probably a benefit to spreading out your protein feedings across several meals.
+Having said that, you don’t need to slam a protein shake every three hours to protect your gains.

-Still, where increasing lean body mass is concerned, three protein-rich meals are likely preferable to one or two.
-According to Brad Schoenfeld, Ph.D., CSCS, “consumption of at least 3 meals spaced out every 5 to 6 hours would seem to be optimal for keeping protein synthesis continually elevated and thus maximizing muscle protein accretion”.3
+Where optimizing lean body mass is concerned, three protein-rich meals are likely preferable to one or two.
+According to Brad Schoenfeld, Ph.D., CSCS, “consumption of at least 3 meals spaced out every 5 to 6 hours would seem to be optimal for keeping protein synthesis continually elevated and thus maximizing muscle protein accretion.”

 So how many meals is best?

-In general, something between three and five meals is probably going to work best for most people.
+In general, something between three and five meals is probably going to work well for most people.
 Still, a range of meal frequencies can work just fine, and there is no one-size-fits-all answer.
 Some people like three squares, while some people are grazers, while others do well with intermittent fasting.
-At the end of the day, it may help to ask yourself what is realistic for you.
-Be honest, too, as there are no wrong answers.
+At the end of the day, it may help to ask yourself what’s realistic for you.

-Are you constantly chasing after small kids, running errands, cleaning, working, and having trouble finding any time for yourself at all – never mind the time it would take to consistently prepare, pack and eat six meals?
+Are you constantly chasing after small kids, running errands, cleaning, working, and having trouble finding any time for yourself at all — never mind the time it would take to consistently prepare, pack and eat six meals?
 Then it sounds like six meals may not work for you.
-What if you tried three meals instead?
+What about three meals?
 Would that fit into your schedule and keep you satisfied?

 Or maybe you find yourself ravenous, tired and cranky between meals when you try to stick to three squares?
 If you eat too infrequently, do you tend to overeat later on?
 In that case, perhaps you could eating try four meals instead of three — or even five, or six.
 They don’t even need to be uniform in size.
 Maybe you’d do well with two to three larger meals, plus a smaller snack or two?

 Ultimately, go with a meal frequency that fits with your lifestyle, as well as manages your hunger and energy levels.
 Experiment as needed.
-Figure out a number of meals that (a) keeps you satisfied, and (b) feels like something you can stick with for the long haul.
+Figure out a number of meals that keeps you satisfied, and that you can stick with for the long haul.

 Focus on what matters

-Remember that there are no wrong answers.
-Whatever you come up with, just make sure that it’s a good fit for you.
-The secret to fitness success lies not in small details, but in the ability to consistently do the important things.
-So, make sure that you have the following things in order first:
+The secret to long-term physique change lies not in small details, but in the ability to consistently do the important things.
+So make sure that you have the following things in order first:

-- Eat the right number of calories for your goal, making sure to get enough protein
+- Eat the right number of calories for your goal

-- Get enough good quality sleep, and try to address stress level if needed
+- Get enough sleep, and address stress if needed

 Then do these things over and over.
-I promise that if you do the above things consistently, they alone will take care of most, if not all, of your fat loss results.
+I promise that if you do the above things consistently, they will take care of most, if not all, of your results.
 As for meal frequency?
-Well, what works for you?
+Do what works for you.